compbio-mallory/sc_longitudinal_infer/README.md

 ---------------------------------------------------------------------------------

-To run the Longitudinal Tree program use the following command: python longitudinalTree.py -input example_InputGprime.tsv
+Longitudinal Tree program accepts both matrix as tsv and a json as an input.
+To run the Longitudinal Tree program with a matrix as input use the following command:

+python longitudinalTree.py -input ./examples/example_InputGprime.tsv -inputType matrix

+To run with a dictionary(json) where subclones are already arranged in timepoints use the following command:

+python longitudinalTree.py -input ./examples/simulated_input_tree.json -inputType dict

 The inputs folder has example inputs example_InputGprime.tsv and example_InputGprime_1.tsv to execute and test the implementation.